 hand & wrist

-Hand and wrist pain can result from repetitive stress or a congenital condition.
-Finding the right treatment can be as simple as perscribing an anti-inflammatory to a minimally invasive surgical proceedure.
+Hand and wrist pain can be stress-induced or a congenital condition.
+Treatment can include anything from anti-inflammatories to minimally invasive surgery.

 WHAT IS HAND AND WRIST PAIN AND HOW DO I KNOW IF I HAVE IT?

 OASIS offers treatment for trauma, repetitive stress, and congenital conditions of the bones, joints, tendons, and nerves of the hand and wrist.

 Carpal tunnel syndrome is one of the many common hand and wrist conditions, but at OASIS we treat a wide range of conditions with conservative treatments such as bracing, physical therapy, and anti-inflammatories as well as minimally invasive surgical procedures if necessary.